Physicochemical properties measurements

 As drug-like molecules are often poorly water soluble, a water-miscible co-solvent can be used to enhance solubility.
 By performing titrations at several different solvent/water ratios, the pKa in a purely aqueous environment can be extrapolated for water-insoluble compounds.

 Lipophilicity – log P

 The lipophilicity of a compound dictates its partition coefficient (P); a measurement of the tendency to partition into a nonpolar lipid phase from an aqueous phase.
 It is an important determinant of most other drug properties and is a rapid and effective tool for an initial assessment of druggability.
-A general guide for optimal gastrointestinal absorption by passive diffusion following oral dosing is to have a moderate log P (between 0–3), as suggested in Figure 6.
+A general guide for optimal gastrointestinal absorption by passive diffusion following oral dosing is to have a moderate log P (between 0–3).
 In this range, a good balance of permeability and solubility exists.
 Compounds with a lower log P are more polar and while they typically have excellent solubility, they tend to have poorer lipid bilayer permeability.
 Thus these compounds will need to be small enough and preferentially nonionic or cationic to absorb paracellularly, utilize natural uptake transporters in the gut lumen or be administered parenterally.
 Compounds with a higher log P are more nonpolar and can thus suffer from dissolution and solubility issues as well as exhibiting a depot effect in lipids making it harder to clear the compound.

 Lipophilicity – log D